 We are often asked ‘can you do us a design if we send you through a set of plans.’
-The answer is that a set of plans is vital but it’s only part of the equation: to really make the most of the lighting design we need to fully understand the architecture, the interior design, and how you are going to use the space.
-The overall look and feel that you are trying to achieve has a tremendous impact on the lighting design: we would approach a modern minimalist project very differently from one where a client wanted to retain an old cottage feel.
+The answer is that a set of plans is vital but it’s only part of the equation.
+To really make the most of the lighting design we need to fully understand the architecture, the interior design, and how you are going to use the space.
+The overall look and feel that you are trying to achieve has a tremendous impact on the lighting design.
+We would approach a modern minimalist project very differently from one where a client wanted to retain an old cottage feel.

 The more detail we know about what’s going in to the house the better, for example knowing where the bath is going to go is useful but knowing that it’s going to be a modern freestanding Phillipe Stark bath might mean that uplighting it with ground recessed LEDs would look stunning.
-We also need to understand your practical requirements, such ensuring we provide good shadow free light where people might shave or put make up on, or if there are likely to be young children in the house using only ‘cool to the touch’ fittings anywhere where they might be reached.
+We also need to understand your practical requirements, such as ensuring we provide good shadow free light where people might shave or put makeup on, or if there are likely to be young children in the house using only ‘cool to the touch’ fittings anywhere where they might be reached.

-Often this is an iterative process: clients come to see us very early in the build process as they find it useful for us to input into their thought process at this stage.
+Often this is an iterative process.
+Clients come to see us very early in the build process as they find it useful for us to input into their thought process at this stage.
 Then either we, the client or another interior designer develop things like interior layouts and key interior details, and we then re-meet to discuss the lighting in this context.